 As a general rule, be suspicious of those free apps that offer you services that are normally paid.
 This tip applies especially to video games

 .
 If the people in your environment had to pay to be able to download that new game, the free version is likely a fraud.

 Check Other Users' Rating

-One of the internet's advantages is the collaboration of users, even helping to identify fake applications.
-If you pay attention to the evaluation and comments of other people who have already downloaded the application, you will be able to discover if it is an official program or a fraud.
+One of the internet's advantages is to connect users, even helping to identify fake applications.
+If you pay attention to the evaluation and comments from other people who have already downloaded the application, you will be able to discover if it is an official program or a fraud.
 Another indication of fraud is the excessive use of advertisements.

 Photo: © Twitter.